pap1996/prj311x_02_vn-java-desktop-clientserverchat/README.md

 The user inferface from Server App consists of:
 - A window to display all clients successfully connected to server (in the form of a list view)
 - On double click on a specific item in list of connected clients, a "Chat with ..." window will pop up and ready for conversation.
+- Server app can handle several Clients at a time.

 ![Server UI](/res/image/server_ui.png)